 Students must maintain a minimum 2.0 GPA in order to be eligible for any co-curricular activities.
 Eligibility will be determined every week on Wednesday, starting the 3rd week of each semester.
 If a student's GPA drops below 2.0 and has 2 or more letter "F" grades, the student becomes ineligible Monday through Saturday of the following week.
 A student who becomes ineligible will remain ineligible until his/her GPA improves to 2.0 and does not have 2 or more letter "F" grades.
 Students can only be cleared by the following week's eligibility report, assuming they have met the above requirements including the attendance policy guidelines.
 Students who are involved in co-curricular activities (all sports, Mock Trial, talent show, etc.) and who receive an 18th negative attendance mark will be automatically placed on the loss of privilege list and must attend the next Saturday School.
-The student will remain on the loss of privilege list/Ineligibility status until cleared which will result in disciplinary action and loss of participation/playing time and/or loss of privileges.
+The student will remain on the loss of privilege.